 The final topics we cover are supply, demand, and scarcity.
 These sometimes hard-to-understand concepts can be brought to a concrete level with a little role-playing.

-Talking about the students' favorite candy bars with your class will lead them to all want one!
-But, they will soon find out there are not enough candy bars to go around.
+More than likely, talking about the students' favorite candy bars with your class will lead them to all want one instead of a banana!
+But they will soon find out there are not enough candy bars to go around.
 Voila . . . scarcity!

 Next, offer to sell the chocolate and bananas in class.
-You can demonstrate the concepts of supply and demand and how it affects prices in our real world.
+You can demonstrate the concepts of supply and demand and how they affect prices in our real world.
 Students really understand these advanced concepts when they see them in action.

 Wrap it Up!